mashery/iodocs/README.md

 16. "items" JSON object that contains the parameter information.
 Format is consistent from resources parameters.

+24. A JSON object parameter.

+25. "type" key value set to *object*.
+Necessary for the object functionality to work.

+26. "properties" JSON object containing the parameters that will go into the object.

+41. An object embedded within an object.

-25. "request" JSON object holds the reference to the request body parameters
+66. "request" JSON object holds the reference to the request body parameters

-26. "$ref" key value is the reference to the same string in "schemas"
+67. "$ref" key value is the reference to the same string in "schemas"

 SUPPORT